-A worksheet (Appendix 1,2 and 3) is provided using cephalometric weighted variables (OAEI score \geq 3) for clinicians to improve airway prediction percentages for subjects who may or may not profit from a palliative OA.
+A worksheet (Appendices 1, 2, and 3) is provided using cephalometric weighted variables (OAEI \geq 3) for clinicians to improve airway prediction percentages for patients who may or may not benefit from a palliative OA.
 Only one cephalometric image is required for predicted accuracy of 70%.
-If increase of predictive accuracy to 75.5% is desired, two CBCTs should be taken: one in centric relation and the second with a wax bite simulating an activated OA with three-fourths protrusion.
+If an increase of predicted accuracy to 75.5% is desired, CBCT should be performed twice: first in centric relation and second with a wax bite simulating an activated OA with three-fourths protrusion.
 The difference in the images of the middle pharyngeal muscle vector length from the pharyngeal tubercle to the hyoid is calculated for a complete score (OAEI \geq 5) evaluation.
 The pharyngeal tubercle lies on the lower surface of the basilar portion of occipital bone and is the attachment of the pharyngeal raphe.
+The raphe is the insertion for the pharyngeal constrictors including the middle pharyngeal constrictor.
+It originates from the greater and lesser cornu of the hyoid, inserting into the raphe.
+The yellow arrow represents a simple vector used for the length of this muscle in the OAEI supplementary analysis.33 For imaging of the pharyngeal tubercle for